ev3dev/ev3dev-lang-python/CONTRIBUTING.rst

 Building and testing changes on the EV3
 ---------------------------------------

-In an SSH Terminal window with an EV3 with Internet access, run the following commands:
+In an SSH terminal window with an EV3 with Internet access, run the following commands:
 (recall that the default `sudo` password is `maker`)